21 Shade Perennials For Zone 5 Gardens

 The lily of the valley is a shade-friendly perennial that grows well in most zones.

-While Lily of the Valley is a close relative of asparagus, you probably do not want to roast and eat this white or pink perennial flowered plant anytime soon.
+While lily of the valley is a close relative of asparagus, you probably do not want to roast and eat this white or pink perennial flowered plant anytime soon.
 It is known to be toxic to humans and animals.

 Lungwort

-Lungwort is a beautiful perennial, that does quite well in partial shade.
+Lungwort is a beautiful perennial that does quite well in partial shade.

 This low-growing plant is known for its ability to attract pollinators.
-While Lungwort’s flowers start pink, their perennial blooms develop into blue.
+While lungwort’s flowers start pink, their perennial blooms develop into blue.
 You may observe some variance in color depending on the specific variety you plant.

 Lungwort needs plenty of water to grow well.
-This requirement means that you may need to use shade to keep the solid moist during warm times of the year.
+This requirement means that you may need to use shade to keep the soil moist during warm times of the year.
 These plants do not love humidity.

 Monkshood